beanappsec/larabean-cli/README.md

 # larabean-cli

-# Larabean — Controls & Rules
+# Larabean — Baseline - Controls & Rules

 _Controls with rule titles only — for planning/backlog seed._